CSI4900/prj_smp/README.md

 - test_data: This folder is used to store the video clips for model testing or validation
 - training_data: This folder contains the training dataset

 The following scripts only work for Compute Canada:
 - train_job.sh: This script is used to submit a job to run `train.py` on Compute Canada
+  - Usage: `sbatch train_job.sh`

 - valid_job.sh: This script is used to submit a job to run `valid.py` on Compute Canada
+  - Usage: `sbatch valid_job.sh`

 - load_modules.sh: This script is used to load relative modules on Compute Canada
+  - Usage: `./load_modules.sh`

 # Prerequisites